newhavenrb/conferences/David-Heinemeier-Hansson-keynote.md

     * Fear
     * Getting older -> like change less
     * Young -> easier to accept change
-    * (Kind of seems like Suzuki's "Beginner's Mind" concept)
     * Not everyone keeps those old ideals (old hippies are rare)
     * Turn into "Mr. Mature"
     * Has something to lose